 I often find myself wandering around my garden in spring, immensely enjoying the brightly colored blooms popping up everywhere, many times, even through snow covered frosty ground.
-It’s during those times that I reap the benefit of taking the time the previous year to plant my fall bulbs.
+It’s during those times that I reap the benefit of taking the time the previous year to plant hardy fall bulbs that chill out for the winter and delight in the spring.

-Bulbs are identified by the season they are planted, not that in which they grow, so with fall bulbs, it is important to think ahead to what the garden will look like in future seasons and find the right space, color, height and number to create the design you desire.
+Bulbs are identified by the season they are planted, not that in which they grow, so with hardy fall bulbs, it is important to think ahead to what the garden will look like in future seasons and find the right space, color, height and number to create the design you desire.

 The butterfly of flowers, the tulip is decorative and delicate, with as much variety in appearance as the gardeners who plant them.
 Small or tall, early or late blooming, ruffled or smooth, multicolored or striped, the tulip is the perfect show piece for almost any garden.
 The hardest thing about growing tulips is how to choose which ones.
 Check out these other posts on how to plant tulips and take a virtual tour of the Skagit Valley Tulip Festival.

 One of the first fall bulbs braving the frozen soil, the crocus offers a taste of what’s to come while still covered in winter’s frost.
 Generally crocuses range the charts of purple and yellows, but blues, whites, and oranges can also be found.
 The shortys are best in the front of flower beds, but I absolutely love crocuses livening up the ground under a deciduous (as they bloom before the leaves grow), or wildly dotted through a green lawn.

 Bearing the same name as the Greek God who fell in love with his own reflection, the Narcissus is a true symbol of beauty.
 Many may be familiar with the standard yellow Daffodil (a common English name), but the genus also includes a variety of 50 to 100 frilly gems in yellow, white, orange, and everything in-between.